vuejs/router/packages/docs/data-loaders/index.md

 ## Why Data Loaders?

-Data fetching is the most common needs for a web application.
+Data fetching is the most common need for a web application.
 There are many ways of handling data fetching, and they all have their pros and cons.
 Data loaders are a way to streamline data fetching in your application.
 Instead of forcing you to choose between different libraries, data loaders provide a consistent way to manage data fetching in your application no matter the underlying library or strategy you use.